 Dr. Virginia J. Smith is a Professor in the Masters of Human Services Program at The Lincoln University, where she teaches social science research, planning, and program evaluation.
 She is also Co-Director of a degree completion program in human services for adult learners.
 Her area of concentration during her doctoral studies was social analysis and planning.
 She is an independent consultant in the area of research and evaluation and has evaluated several fatherhood programs.
 She serves as Director of Research for the Institute for the Advancement of Working Families.
 Dr. Smith has a Ph.
 D. in City and Regional Planning from the University of Pennsylvania.
 She earned her Master of Social Work Degree from the University of Pennsylvania and her Bachelor’s degree from Temple University.
 She is a member of the Academy of Certified Social Workers and a Licensed Social Worker in the State of Pennsylvania.

-Vernon D. Brown, B.A., Director of Field Operations Mr. Brown is a native of North Carolina, the oldest of four children and a graduate of Atkinson High School.
-After graduation, Ver'non joined the Army's Elite 82nd Airborne Divison, where he served for three years completing tours of duty in several countries (Germany, Italy, and South America).
+Vernon D. Brown, B.A., Field Logistics Coordinator Mr. Brown is a native of North Carolina, the oldest of four children and a graduate of Atkinson High School.
+After graduation, Vernon joined the Army's Elite 82nd Airborne Division, where he served for three years completing tours of duty in several countries (Germany, Italy, and South America).
 He was honorably discharged in 1974 when he relocated to Philadelphia.
 After working for several years with the U.S. Postal Service, he enrolled at Eastern College (now Eastern University), where he obtained a Bachelor degree in Sociology and Youth Ministry.

 As a member of Sharon Baptist Church, (1982) he began and headed their first Youth Ministry Program for four years.
 He graduated and eventually moved on to serve as Youth Minister for several other Philadelphia Churches, while consulting with others as they created youth programs of their own.